easegress-io/easegress/doc/reference/filters.md

 ## Fallback

-The Fallback filter mocks a response as fallback action of other filters.
+The Fallback filter mocks a response as the fallback action of other filters.
 The below example configuration mocks the response with a specified status code, headers, and body.

 ```yaml
 kind: Fallback